awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 You can remove a retained automated backup in the same way that you can delete a DB instance\.
 You can remove retained automated backups using the console or the RDS API operation `DeleteDBInstanceAutomatedBackup`\.

 Final snapshots are independent of retained automated backups\.
-We strongly suggest that you take a final snapshot even if you retain automated backups, because the retained automated backups eventually expire\.
+We strongly suggest that you take a final snapshot even if you retain automated backups because the retained automated backups eventually expire\.
 The final snapshot doesn't expire\.

 ### Viewing retained backups<a name="USER_WorkingWithAutomatedBackups.viewing-retained"></a>